 The goal is to master these exercises not only without pain exacerbations but also with confidence.
 When you have a procedure done to your knee, it is important you restore single-leg strength, balance, and joint control.
 This will help you return to walking normally and return to the activities you love.
 If you neglect this part of the healing, your pain may resurface.
 Additionally, if you return to activity too early, you may not see the results you had hoped for.

 If you are looking to return to higher-level activities like skiing, running, or hiking, you may benefit from continued physical therapy in order to ensure your knee is fully recovered.
 You should be able to enjoy your adventures after this procedure not avoid them!

-These exercises after a stem cell injection are important to follow if you want to return to your adventures.
-The Albano Clinic would love to help you find the right type of stem cell treatment to fit your needs and help you move and feel better!
+These exercises after an injection are important to follow if you want to return to your adventures.
+The Albano Clinic would love to help you find the right type of regenerative cellular treatment to fit your needs and help you move and feel better!

 Dr. Alyssa Kuhn is a physical therapist and arthritis specialist with Keep the Adventure Alive in Sandy, UT.
 An adventure is anything that makes you happy on the inside and her main mission is to help you keep yours alive!
 She has helped arthritis sufferers all over the country finally break free from their pain without surgery or more pills.
 Alyssa has found lots of adventures of her own including hiking, road biking, and skiing while in Utah has inspired her to create this journey.
 She wants to show the world that arthritis pain doesn’t have to take our adventures away.
 Learn more tips and tricks on how to adventure with osteoarthritis here.